jlbaez/ha-pseg/README.md

 **Note**: These are statistics entries, not sensors.
 They appear in the Energy Dashboard configuration and show historical data with proper timestamps.

+## Updating Your Cookie

+When your cookie expires (you'll get a notification in Home Assistant), you can easily update it:

+1. Go to **Settings** → **Devices & Services**
+2. Find **PSEG Long Island** integration
+3. Click **Configure**
+4. Enter your new cookie (follow the same steps as initial setup to get a fresh cookie)
+5. Click **Submit**

+The integration will automatically reload with the new cookie and clear any expiration notifications.

 ## Services

 ### `psegli.update_statistics`